top of page

 Coconut Sugar: I always use this as my sweetener.
 It’s low glycemic and safe on most low carb diets.
 And doesn’t taste like coconut!
 Any granulated sweetener should work here, such as organic cane sugar or granulated maple sugar (just not brown sugar).

-Coconut Oil: This is your healthy fat in your cookie.
+Coconut Oil: This is your healthy fat in the cookie.
 I haven’t tried subbing this but you may try to sub for non dairy butter, grass fed butter or ghee.

 Non Dairy Butter: I always use Miyoko's butter in my baking, but any non dairy butter should work here.
 Or grass fed butter.